MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

     }
     ```

-### Scenerio

 To add other Azure resource or storage to the application:

+Consider the following scenario:

-Consider the scenario, you want to add Azure storage to your Azure function backend to store blob data.
+You want to add Azure storage to your Azure function backend to store blob data.
 There is no auto flow to update the bicep template with Azure storage support.
 However, you can edit the bicep file and add the resource.
 The steps are as follows:

 1. Create a tab project.
 2. Add function to the project.
 For more information, see [add resources](./add-resource.md).